Health savings accounts: Is an HSA right for you?

 - Your employer may contribute to your HSA, but you own the account and the money is yours even if you change jobs.

-- Any unused money at the end of the year rolls over (stays in your account) to the next year.
+- Any unused money at the end of the year rolls over to the next year and is yours indefinitely.

 - You don't pay taxes on money going into your HSA.